-Costs for catering and beverage services will depend upon the number of people to be served, the number of meals (breakfast, lunch, dinner, breaks), required setup, the number of waiters, etc. The CSU Stanislaus Hospitality Policy outlines the specific funds that can be used to provide hospitality.
+Costs for catering and beverage services will depend upon the number of people to be served, the number of meals (breakfast, lunch, dinner, breaks), required setup, the number of waiters, etc. The Stanislaus State Hospitality Policy outlines the specific funds that can be used to provide hospitality.
 If there is to be an event charge to attendees to cover catering and beverage costs refer to the Cash Handling policy for guidance.

 Design and Décor

 Depending upon the event type you may want to have table decorations, stage scenery, and/or other decorations.
 The Event Services office can assist you in in locating décor design specialists and floral companies.

 Some items to be considered in planning a University event are:

 - Hospitality for committee members/volunteers (See Hospitality Policy)